Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 . /home/mint/.bashrc

-4. Resave the new hostname in a variable:
+4. Resave the domain name and new hostname in a variable:

 Show FQDN